Content Warning: Racism and white-washing of indigenous genocide.

 Alright folks, let’s play “Cowboys & Indians.”
 Guess who loses again?

-On November 15, Liz Lovely (a Vermont-based vegan cookie business) posted the above Thanksgiving meme in their fan club newsletter, and met with a number of well-earned criticisms.
+In 2013, Liz Lovely (a Vermont-based vegan cookie business) posted the above Thanksgiving meme in their fan club newsletter, and met with a number of well-earned criticisms.

 The cartoon depicts a Native American character in cliché garb (headbands are a white Hollywood invention) who speaks with broken English.
 The broken English stereotype is meant to emphasize Native American ignorance and white “settler” superiority, while the “Medicine Man” trope also used here draws on the problematic stereotype of the “mystical Indian.”